Mary-Tyler-Moore/pet-partners/README.md

 <br />

 ## Motivation: :running: :dash:
 A student :school_satchel: of mine asked for help :pray: creating a [Quasar](https://quasar.dev/) project.
-This student uses :sparkles: Window 10 :computer: :sparkles: so the recordings :movie_camera: will reflect this fact.
+This student uses Windows 10 :computer: so the screen recordings :movie_camera: will reflect this fact.

 I prefer to work on Apple :apple: but I am doing this is a personal favor.
 If would like to see a guide for installing [Quasar CLI](https://quasar.dev/start/quasar-cli) on Apple :apple: please check [here](https://github.com/Mary-Tyler-Moore/venues-production).